hawkular/hawkular-grafana-datasource/README.md

 ![Example of singlestat panel](https://raw.githubusercontent.com/hawkular/hawkular-grafana-datasource/master/docs/images/single-stats-aggreg.png)

 > Note that because the aggregation takes place in Hawkular, the _Singlestat_ panel has nothing to aggregate.
 Thus in panel options, setting whatever in the _value_ field on the _Big value_ won't have any effect.
 However if you don't want to use the Hawkular aggregation, just set _Multiple series aggregation_ to _None_.

+### Per tenant queries

+If you selected the _Tenant per query_ option in the Datasource configuration, you will have to provide the tenant name for every queries.
+You can enter either a full-text name in the _Tenant_ field, or a variable that can holds several tenant names: just enter the variable name prefixed with `$`.
+(See section _Templating variables_ for more information on variables).
+Note that, due to limitations with the templating variables, the list of tenants cannot be fetched dynamically from a remote source.
+It has to be defined explicitly, for instance, as a list of values with variables of type _Custom_.

 ### Templating variables